 According to the IHS Markit powertrain forecast service, Ford will produce 50,000 EV units in 2021, compared with about 1,700 in 2017.
 Including these EVs, all Ford’s electrification production is forecast to rise to about 471,000 units in 2021, moving past 769,000 units in 2023.
 Ford’s statements and the new strategic team come against the backdrop of myriad EV production announcements from several automakers.

-On the same day as reports of Ford’s Team Edison surfaced, for example, General Motors (GM) declared that it will ultimately be zero-emissions vehicle company, will launch two new EVs in the next 18 months and will launch 20 by 2023.
+On the same day as reports of Ford’s Team Edison surfaced, for example, General Motors (GM) declared that it will ultimately be a zero-emissions vehicle company, will launch two new EVs in the next 18 months, and will launch 20 by 2023.
 Nissan also revealed an extensive plan for expanding EVs in Europe and is on the verge of launching a second-generation Nissan Leaf.
 Volkswagen (VW), Daimler, and BMW have all also communicated extensive EV plans at the recent Frankfurt auto show and earlier.
 While Ford announced a USD4.5-billion investment into electrification, as well as investment into a US plant as a center of excellence for the manufacturing, the company’s public comments in this space, suggest it is behind the curve on EV development, compared with GM, Nissan, and some German automakers.

 The Ford comments also are reported the day before the new CEO Jim Hackett is due to explain his vision for the company to investors.
 Much is riding on Hackett’s ability to deliver a comprehensive plan that investors can see will move the company forward.